 HEA-560: Education Policy Making

 Higher education and its administrators are increasingly influenced by federal and state policies.
-Candidates will employ current higher education regulations to develop policies that further an institutions mission.
-Candidates will examine the policy making process by analyzing national industry organizations and research, data sources, and trends that effect existing legislation.
-Writing Intensive.
+Candidates will employ current higher education regulations to develop policies that further an institution's mission.
+Candidates will examine the policy making process by analyzing national industry organizations and research, data sources, and trends that affect existing legislation.

 HEA-640: Critical Issues in Student Affairs

 This course explores student development theories and court decisions related to student-institution relationship, privacy, ethics, and civil rights as they relate to critical issues addressed by the department of student affairs.
 Candidates will develop a program related to student affairs to address an institutions underrepresented need.

 This course traces the evolution of community colleges in the United States, their organizational structures, and how those structures function to meet the needs of traditional and non-traditional learners.
 Candidates will examine community college goals, policies, instructional and student service programs, and how community colleges influence the broader context of higher education.
 Attention will be given to community college learning goals and how administrators obtain and utilize community and financial resources to meet the desired outcomes.

 This course is a study of individuals and groups and their interaction.
 Students examine theories of motivation, communication, leadership, power and change with practical relation to contemporary issues.
 They also study organizations for key design variables and reward systems aimed at improved performance and organizational efficiency through employee motivational programs, participative management and cooperative decision making.

 In the capstone course, candidates will be given the opportunity to reflect on their coursework in order to consider their evolution as administrators and leaders in the field of higher education.
 Candidates will synthesize prior learning to design, develop, and execute a project related to higher education in their chosen subject as a culmination of their studies.